maxhcode/WeatherApp/README.md

 # WeatherApp

-### Setup
+### General Information

-This App was written in Swift with the SwiftUI framework
+This App was written in Swift with the SwiftUI framework.
+This App is using the Archtiecture MVVM

 ## Run the app
 1- Clone or download the repo